Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 If I get GLP-1 RA on private prescriptions, am I likely to also have problems or is this just a problem for NHS supply?

-There is a national shortage of these medication and there is no guarantee that private supply routes will continue.
+There has been a national shortage of these medication and there is no guarantee that private supply routes will continue.
 Healthcare professionals in the NHS can only advise about NHS prescriptions.
 You should contact your private practitioner if you want further information.

 Should I buy GLP-1 RA privately?